Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 The Ryder Report was overly optimistic in its assertions of market share.
 The plan was that for every £1 million British Leyland made in profit, a further £1.5 million would be invested by the state.
 This turned out to be wishful thinking.

-Eddie McGarry, the Joint Chairman of the British Leyland Combined Shop Stewards’ Committee and Convener at Triumph Coventry, said: ‘We would have preferred outright nationalisation, but we are delighted that the only reference to cuts in the labour force talks of more realistic manning levels.
+Eddie McGarry, the Joint Chairman of the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) and the Convener at Triumph Coventry, said: ‘We would have preferred outright nationalisation, but we are delighted that the only reference to cuts in the labour force talks of more realistic manning levels.
 We cannot see any redundancies arising as a result of this because, given an injection of capital of this size to invest in new equipment, we shall be able to gear ourselves to higher output ready for the expected improvement in world markets.
 I think you will find now that all the indecision about our future has been swept away, the trade unions will match up to whatever responsibility is laid at their door.’

 The unions flex their muscles